 Often dark and neglected following cultural changes over the last century, sensitive restoration management will ensure they continue to be ecological hotspots into the future.

-The area contains 233 km of hedgerows, providing a vital habitat corridor through the farmed landscape.
+The area contains miles of hedgerows, providing a vital habitat corridor through the farmed landscape.

 Some hedgerows are remnants of earlier woodland, whilst the majority were planted during the Enclosure Acts of the 17th and 18th centuries.
 Some of the oldest mark our medieval parish boundaries.

 Working with the People’s Trust for Endangered Species (PTES), Zoological Society of London (ZSL) and volunteers from the Warwickshire Mammal Group we reintroduced the hazel dormouse, a previously locally extinct woodland specialist.

 As woodlands were cleared, they made way for arable land, pasture (i.e. permanently grazed fields) and meadows, areas of grassland that were cut for ‘hay’ each summer.